ietf-rats-wg/eat/draft-ietf-rats-eat.md

 security camera.
 It may identify the entire entity or a submodule.
 It does not identify types, models or classes of entities.
 It is akin to a serial number, though it does not have to be sequential.
+UEIDs are permanent and MUST never change for a given entity.

-UEIDs MUST be universally and globally unique across manufacturers and countries.
+UEIDs MUST be universally unique across manufacturers and countries.
 UEIDs MUST also be unique across protocols and systems, as tokens are intended to be embedded in many different protocols and systems.
-No two products anywhere, even in completely different industries made by two different manufacturers in two different countries should have the same UEID (if they are not global and universal in this way, then Relying Parties receiving them will have to track other characteristics of the entity to keep entities distinct between manufacturers).
+No two products anywhere, even in completely different industries made by two different manufacturers in two different countries should have the same UEID (if they are not universal in this way, then relying parties receiving them will have to track other characteristics of the entity to keep entities distinct between manufacturers).

 There are privacy considerations for UEIDs.
 See {{ueidprivacyconsiderations}}.

-The UEID is permanent.
-It MUST never change for a given entity.

 A UEID is constructed of a single type byte followed by the bytes that are the identifier.
 Several types are allowed to accommodate different industries, different manufacturing processes